-- 2. Be diligent and disciplined during the lab activities.
-It might be tempting to skate through lab or take short cuts, Don't!
+- Be diligent and disciplined during the lab activities.
+It might be tempting to skate through 2. lab or take short cuts, Don't!
 Labs are designed to offer hands-on experiences with the complex materials presented in the video lectures.
-Take advantage of this opportunity to LEARN © - 3.
+Take advantage of this opportunity to LEARN 😊 - 3.
 Keep detailed notes.
 This will help all aspects of your understanding. - 4.
 Stay ahead of the game.
-Don't miss lectures or labs, and utilize the study aids offered on Canvas. - 5.
-Consider forming study groups with your classmates, online.
-Hang out, and talk bio 1- 2x/week. - 6.
+Don't miss lectures/labs, utilize the study aids on Canvas. - 5.
+Consider forming study groups with classmates.
+Hang out, and talk bio 1-2x/week. - 6.
 Keep a list of questions that come up as you study.
 Then get your questions answered. - 7.
 Practice writing the answers to short essay questions.
 Have your classmates read your answers and grade them.
-Practice being CLEAR, CONCISE, PRECISE and CORRECT. - 8.
-Make up practice exams based on the Study Guide questions.
-Share them with your classmates! - 9.
-If the going gets tough, READ your textbook!
-IT WILL HELP, especially to answer tough questions - 10.
+Practice being CLEAR, CONCISE, PRECISE and CORRECT. - Make practice exams based on the Study Guide questions.
+Share them with classmates!
+8. - If the going gets tough, READ your textbook!
+IT WILL HELP, especially to answer 9. tough questions - 10.
 And if the going is still tough, buckle down and repeat after me: "I can do anything for 16 weeks."
 You CAN do this class.
-All you need to do is find the time to make it happen. - 11.
-Finally...embrace the GROWTH MINDSET.
+All you need to do is find the time to make it happen. - Finally...embrace the GROWTH MINDSET.
 You deserve it!
+11.